MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/assign-public-ip-to-vm.md

 If you encounter any issues while assigning the public IP address, check the following:

-- Make sure the public IP address is not being used by another device in your network.
+- Make sure the public IP address isn't being used by another device in your network.

 - Ensure that the virtual switch you selected during the network adapter setup is correctly configured.